goodgracious23/wilklab_professional_devo/README.md

 # wilklab_professional_devo
-A repository of all of the professional development resources that our group has gathered
+A repository of all of the professional development resources created by the Wilkinson Lab, to be used by anyone!